MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-configuration-items-for-ios-and-mac-os-x-devices-managed-without-the-client.md

 |Setting name|Details|
 |------------------|-------------|
 |**User to accept untrusted TLS certificates**|If **Allowed**, lets the user accept these certificates.
 If **Prohibited**, automatically rejects untrusted certificates.|
 |**Allow Activation Lock (supervised mode only)**|Use this setting to enable iOS Activation Lock on **supervised** iOS devices that you manage.
-For more information about Activation Lock, see [Manage iOS Activation Lock with System Center Configuration Manager](../../mdm/deploy-use/manage-ios-activation-lock.md).
+For more information about Activation Lock, see [Manage iOS Activation Lock](../../mdm/deploy-use/manage-ios-activation-lock.md).
 |**Lock screen control center**|Controls whether the control center app can be accessed when the device is locked.|
 |**Lock screen notification view**|Controls whether notifications can be viewed when the device is locked.|
 |**Lock screen today view**|Controls whether the Today view can be seen when the device is locked.|